A Newshub investigation has found a Chinese company drilled a 170m bore hole on a Christchurch site so it can bottle water for export.

 It is based in the south-east Chinese city of Rizhao, and is marketing water there.

 The consent allows 1.6 billion litres a year.
-In China, the shelf price for 10 litres is $27, which means potential earnings of $12 million a day or $4.3 billion a year.
+In China, the shelf price for 10 litres is $27, which means potential sales of $12 million a day or $4.3 billion a year.

 Opposition to the bore is rising.